How to submit a Start-up Notification of a branch of a foreign trader

 Duty to notify

 The foreign trader must submit a Start-up Notification concerning its branch to the Trade Register before the branch commences its operations.
-If the trader is from a country outside the European Economic Area (EEA), it will also need a permit from the National Board of Patents and Registration for the establishment of the branch.
+If the trader is from a country outside the European Economic Area (EEA), it will also need a permit from the Finnish Patent and Registration Office (PRH) for the establishment of the branch.
 Read more about permits to persons from outside the EEA.

 Notification to the Trade Register